Skip to content

 Type=simple

-ExecStart=/usr/local/bin/linkmesh-agent --config /etc/linkmesh-agent/config.yaml
+ExecStart=/usr/local/bin/linkmesh-agent --config /etc/linkmesh/config.yaml

 Restart=always